-On April 3, 2020, we filed a new prospectus supplement with the SEC for a continuous offering of up to26,000,000 shares of the Series C Preferred Stock, which superseded and replaced the prospectus supplement dated February 20, 2020, for a continuous public offering (the "Series C Offering") of up to 26,000,000 shares of the Series C Preferred Stock.
-The Series C Offering permits us to sell up to 20,000,000 shares (the "Primary Series C Offering") of our Series C Preferred Stock on a "reasonable best efforts" basis through Gladstone Securities at an offering price of \$25.00 per share and up to 6,000,000 shares of our Series C Preferred Stock pursuant to the DRIP at a price of \$2.75 per share.
-See Note 6, "Related-Party Transactions-Gladstone Securities-Series C Dealer-Manager Agreement," for a discussion of the commissions and fees to be paid to Gladstone Securities in connection with the Series C Offering.
+On April 3, 2020, we filed a prospectus supplement (which superseded and replaced a previously-filed prospectus supplement) with the SEC for a continuous offering (the "Series C Offering") of up to 26,000,000 shares of our 6.00% Series C Cumulative Redeemable Preferred Stock, par value \$0.001 per share (the "Series C Preferred Stock").
+The Series C Offering permits us to sell up to 20,000,000 shares (the "Primary Series C Offering") of our Series C Preferred Stock on a "reasonable best efforts" basis through Gladstone Securities at an offering price of \$25.00 per share and up to 6,000,000 shares of our Series C Preferred Stock pursuant to the DRIP at a price of \$22.75 per share.

-The following table provides information on sales of the Series C Preferred Stock that occurred during the year ended December 31, 2020 (dollars in thousands, except pershare amounts):
+The following table provides information on sales of the Series C Preferred Stock that occurred during the years ended December 31, 2021 and 2020 (dollars in thousands, except per-share amounts):